Aider-AI/aider/docs/ctags.md

 Under the hood, `aider` uses
 [universal ctags](https://github.com/universal-ctags/ctags)
 to build the
 map.
-Universal ctags can scan source code written in a large variety of languages, and extract data about all the symbols defined in each file.
+Universal ctags can scan source code written in many languages, and extract data about all the symbols defined in each file.